-Cllr Mary Ann Brocklesby, who is the leader of Monmouthshire County Council. appeared remotely at the event to highlight the role smaller countries and young people can play to tackle deforestation.
+Cllr Mary Ann Brocklesby appeared remotely at the event to highlight the role smaller countries and young people can play to tackle deforestation.

-Six school pupils from the county also joined Cllr Brocklesby as part of the ‘From Forest Roots to Global Action: Grassroots and Youth Alliances for a Deforestation-Free Future’ event.
+Six school pupils from the county also joined her as part of the ‘From Forest Roots to Global Action: Grassroots and Youth Alliances for a Deforestation-Free Future’ event at the COP30.

 “It was an honour to be able to represent Monmouthshire at such a high-profile event,” she said.